pothoven/angular-us-map-svg/README.md

 # Angular SVG US Map

 This package is used to generate a clickable US Map SVG.
 An event is emitted providing the ability to set callback function and input parameters allow customizaion of fill & stroke colors.
+[Try It!](https://stackblitz.com/github/pothoven/angular-us-map-svg)

 ![usmap](/src/assets/screenshot.png)